FruitieX/tuya-mqtt/README.md

 - Device local key
 - Tuya LAN protocol version number (this involves trial and error for now, try 3.4 or 3.3)

-You can find each device's device_id and IP address in the Tuya Smart app under device settings -> "Device Information".
+You can find each device's device_id and MAC address in the Tuya Smart app under device settings -> "Device Information".
+Your router settings may help you retrieve the local IP address based on the MAC address.

 Retrieve the local_key of your devices via https://iot.tuya.com: